Back to blog

 • Experienced (8+ years): £77,112

-• Senior/Lead roles: Up to £120,000
+• Senior or lead roles: up to £120,000

 How to prepare properly